jon-lipstate/blas_bindings/readme.md

 # BLAS Bindings for Odin

 The `blas.odin` file contains a complete, but untested set of BLAS bindings to `version 3.12.0.2` of LAPACK.
 I was not able to get lapack to bind correctly due to fortran runtime, ucrt amongst other linking issues, I'm sure someone with more makefile experience could craft up a solution.
+I have included the .a files for blas compiled on Win10 x64.
+You can compile them yourself per the instructions below.

 ## Compiling lapack from Source